The best AI sentiment analysis tools in 2021

 Rapidminer is a data science platform that spices up analytics with artificial intelligence.

 As their slogan goes, Hootsuite Insights provides richer social listening and helps you make smarter business decisions.
 Once again, it’s one of the many products in a bigger arsenal of the social media management legend.
-Sentiment analysis tool provided by Hootsuite helps you understand other people’s feelings about your brand.
+Sentiment analysis tool provided by Hootsuite Insights helps you understand sentiment behind your brand.

 Once you find out what’s the people’s attitude towards your brand, you can filter your mentions by language, location and gender.
 This helps you build your market segment in a more structured and detailed way.